Lecturer, Public Health Management, Tropical Health

 - PhD (or equivalent higher research degree) in a public health related area.

-- Lived and worked in rural, remote and/or tropical locations within or outside Australia.
+- Experience working or living in a rural, remote and/or tropical locations within or outside Australia.